Paulo-Pereira-at-ISEP/lei-24-s2-1nanb-g321/docs/sprintA/us04/Readme.md

-# US006 - Create a Task
+# US04 - As an HRM, I want to assign one or more skills to a collaborator.

 [Requirements Engineering](01.requirements-engineering/Readme.md)